Dougherty County, GA Violent Crime Rates and Maps

 • In Columbia County, GA, crime costs $157 per person, which is $371 less than in Dougherty County

-The table below shows the total cost of crime to the residents of Dougherty County for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Dougherty County, with the projected cost per resident.

 Crime